mgholamikn/WeakPDGait/README.md

 ```

 # PD Labeling
 We can not provide our PD data due to the privacy issues.
-You can use your own data to train the netwrok.
+You can use your own data to train the network.
 Instrucitons on preparing custom data will be added.
 ```
 python train_PD.py
 ```